sanotto/atk-howto/bypass_login_and_set_guest_privileges.md

 ```

 9.- All set now when you reach the site you'll be presented with the nodes authorized to guest user and if you log in clicking
-the "Members" link you'll be presented with the nodes you are authorized.
+the "Members" link you'll be presented with the nodes that you are authorized to.